(502) 636-9550 x 212

 Housing Program Specialist

 Ra’Desha Williams joined the Coalition for the Homeless in December 2015.
 She assists the Housing Manager by conducting various tasks associated with the management of housing for HUD funded Permanent Supportive Housing Programs.
 Her responsibilities include conducting Housing Quality Standards, completing Rent Reasonableness Evaluations, and conducting Environmental Reviews in conjunction with HUD requirements.
 Ra’Desha received her B.A. in Anthropology from the University of Tennessee in Knoxville and her Master’s in Urban Planning from the University of Louisville.

 SINGLE POINT OF ENTRY TEAM

 Megan Pardue Augsburg

 Megan joined the Coalition for the Homeless in May of 2013.
-She has been a part of the Bed-One-Stop program since its start in the summer of 2013.
+She has been a part of the Single Point of Entry program since its start in the summer of 2013.
 Megan’s responsibilities include assisting clients in obtaining a bed at the shelters, placing families on a waiting list, creating shelter IDs, and making referrals to appropriate services.
-She also manages different statistics and data for the Bed-One-Stop program.
+She also manages different statistics and data for the Single Point of Entry program.
 Megan earned her Master of Social Work from Spalding University in 2013.

 Jayme joined the Coalition for the Homeless in March 2014.
 Her duties include locating bed placement for clients, maintaining and update the family wait list for the shelters, creating shelter check-in cards, registering clients in the HMIS database, and referring clients to appropriate social service agencies.
 Jayme earned her Master of Science degree in Human Development and Nonprofit Leadership from Murray State University in 2007.
 Jayme has over 9 years’ experience working within social service and nonprofits.
 During that time she has successfully worked with a diverse background of clients and individuals.